Dora Bryan: Screen roles and other work

 Bryan appeared in the UK-Argentine thriller Apartment Zero (1988).
 The film was directed by Martin Donovan and starred Hart Bochner and Colin Firth.
 Bryan plays the role of one of two eccentric characters (the other was played by Liz Smith) described by The Washington Post as two "tea-and-crumpet gargoyle-featured spinsters who snoop the corridors".
 It featured in the 1988 Sundance Film Festival.
-She appeared in two episodes of series one of the BBC sitcom On The Up in 1990 as Mrs Carpenter (the mother of main character Tony, played by Dennis Waterman), but left soon after to be replaced by actress Pauline Letts for series two and three.
-Around this time, she joked with Terry Wogan and Michael Barrymore on their TV shows that she was aged not 70 but "sixty-several" and could still kick her leg higher than her head.
+She appeared in two episodes of series one of the BBC sitcom On The Up in 1990 as Mrs Carpenter (the mother of main character Tony, played by Dennis Waterman).
+She was replaced by actress Pauline Letts for series two and three.

-In 1999, she made an appearance in the Victoria Wood sitcom dinnerladies.
-In 2000, she joined the cast of the long-running BBC comedy series Last of the Summer Wine as Aunt Ros Utterthwaite, and in 2001 she was a guest star on Absolutely Fabulous as June Whitfield's on-screen friend Dolly (originally called Milly).
-She received a BAFTA nomination in 2002 for this role.
+In 1998, Bryan made an appearance in the Victoria Wood sitcom dinnerladies.
+In 2000, she joined the cast of the long-running BBC comedy series Last of the Summer Wine as Auntie Ros, and in 2001 she was a guest star in Absolutely Fabulous as June Whitfield's on-screen friend Dolly (originally called Milly when she appeared in 1996).

 A few years later in 2005 her role in Last of the Summer Wine came to an end.
 At about the same time, she stopped making films.
 Her last screen appearance was in the short film Gone to the Dogs (2006) with Antony Booth.
 In 2006, she intended to appear both in the comedy Rock-a-Hula Rest Home at a pub theatre in Brighton and in the comedy There's No Place Like a Home, but she had to withdraw because of her inability to memorise her lines.

 Awards and testimonials

 Her autobiography According to Dora was published in 1987.
-In 1996, she was awarded the OBE in recognition of her services to acting and the same year she was awarded a Laurence Olivier Award for her role in the West End production of the Harold Pinter play The Birthday Party.
+In 1996, she was awarded the OBE in recognition of her services to acting.
+The previous year she was awarded a Laurence Olivier Award for her role in the National Theatre production of the Harold Pinter play The Birthday Party.
 She was the subject of This Is Your Life on two occasions, in April 1962 when she was surprised by Eamonn Andrews at her home in Brighton, and in January 1989 when Michael Aspel surprised her on the stage of the Opera House at the curtain call of Hello, Dolly!.
 An exhibition about Bryan opened on 13 September 2013 at Rottingdean Museum.